Guy Stretching

 4 Ways To Prevent Joint Pain

-Proper Warm-up and Cool Down.
-As I mentioned earlier, invest the time to run your body through a proper warm-up and cool-down as part of every workout.
+As I mentioned earlier, you should always invest the time to run your body through a proper warm-up and cool-down as part of every workout.
+Warming up your joints can help increase range of motion and eliminate stiffness.
+It can also help lower your risk of injury.

-Adequate amounts of rest and recovery.
 The amount of rest everyone needs will vary.

 But a few telltale signs that you might need to take more time to recover would be feeling fatigued, your body aching, and of course … joint pain!